 Actions (action hooks)

-Actions are used to do something in the process of WordPress runtime – it fires at the moment certain existing processes of WordPress core, theme, or plugin are being executed; it does it at the specified point of this process flow and then just goes back to normal.
-Its callback function doesn’t return anything to the calling action hook.
+Action hooks are used to perform a specific task during the WordPress runtime – they fire at the moment certain existing WordPress core, theme, or plugin processes are being executed; they do this at a specified point in the process flow and then return to normal.
+Its callback function doesn’t return anything to the calling action hook – just do the job and “leave.”

 These built-in functions are most frequently used with actions: